 Our pay programs are aligned with competitive practice and our performance.
-We are committed to continuing to manage the company in a prudent manner for long-term success.
+We are committed to continuing to manage the Company in a prudent manner for long-term success.
 We believe we are providing the right incentives to our management for them to do so.

-In making decisions with respect to pay for our named executive officers for 2019, our Compensation Committee considered the say-on-pay vote at our 2018 annual meeting.
-In light of the 89.9% vote in favor of the compensation of our named executive officers, we did not change our compensation plans as a result of the say-on-pay vote.
-Other than the addition of a new metric to our Annual Incentive Plan and the addition of a new metric to the performance share component of the Stock Incentive Plan, our programs for 2019 are similar to those for 2018.
+In making decisions with respect to pay for our named executive officers for 2020, our Compensation Committee considered the say-on-pay vote at our 2019 annual meeting.
+In light of the 93.1% vote in favor of the compensation of our named executive officers, we did not change our compensation plans as a result of the say-on-pay vote.
+Our programs for 2020 are similar to those for 2019.